What is the best time of year for family photography?

 Summer

-Summer is hugely popular for family sessions.
-Lots of people are visiting the South West, it’s a great time to have family photos.
-However, in the summer, the sun is high and strong in the middle of the day and I’d suggest avoiding this where possible.
+Summer is hugely popular for family sessions and always my busiest time of the year.
+I’m often contacted by families visiting the South West for their holidays, and it’s an ideal opportunity to have family photos.
+However, there are a few things to really consider when planning a session at this time of year.
+In the summer, the sun is high and strong in the middle of the day and I’d suggest avoiding this where possible.
 A lot of my family photography sessions take place on beaches, and it can get so busy, particularly in the afternoon.
 It can also be really hot if it’s sunny.
-For summer sessions, I highly recommend having your session in the evening.
-If we are lucky with the weather, then the light will be soft and golden.
-Even younger children usually find that it’s exciting enough to head out at this time of day.

 And compare them to these ones, taken at a similar time of year but in the evening.
 The light is so much softer, the shadows on faces less harsh, and you get that lovely golden glow: